|

 But Berkley

 published other genres as well.
-It's non-fiction books were generally WWII
+Its non-fiction books were generally WWII

 several westerns, cartoon and humor books, as well as some sci-fi